mistval/node-fetch-cache/README.md

 Load the module and specify the directory to cache responses in.

-If this syntax looks at all foreign to you, you can do this:
+If this syntax looks at all foreign to you, you can do this instead:

 ```js
 const createNodeFetchCache = require('node-fetch-cache');